t1nak/ba900/README.md

 # ba900

-Attention: requires python 2.7!
-(Yes, the old one, I coded this up a long time ago.
-So you must create a python environment with python=2.7.; because ``basestring`` is missing in python 3)
+Attention: requires **python 2.7!** Yes, the old one, I coded this up a long time ago.
+I will probably transcribe it to python 3 at some point.
+So long, you must create a python environment with python=2.7.; because ``basestring`` is missing in python 3.

-# Get the South African Reserve Bank BA 900 forms (time series)
+# Get the South African Reserve Bank BA 900 forms:
+Time series of SA banks' balance sheets items

 ## Step 1